sphinx-doc/sphinx/doc/development/html_themes/index.rst

 .. note::

    This document provides information about creating your own theme.
-If you simply wish to use a pre-existing HTML themes, refer to :doc:`/usage/theming`.
+If you simply wish to use a pre-existing HTML theme, refer to :doc:`/usage/theming`.

 Sphinx supports changing the appearance of its HTML output via *themes*.
 A